-If you’re buying a house with a well, you’ve discovered an old well in your garden, or you’re simply considering installing a well at your property, you might have some questions about the quality of well water.
+If you’re buying a house with a well, or you’re considering installing a well at your property, you might have some questions about the quality of well water.

 Unlike municipal water, well water is completely natural and untreated.
-Well water isn’t regulated by the Environmental Protection Agency (EPA), and private wells often contain dangerous contaminants that could make you sick.
+Well water isn’t regulated by the Environmental Protection Agency (EPA) – but that doesn’t necessarily mean that the water is unsafe.
+It depends on the source.

-In this guide, I’ll be sharing the possible problems with well water, and how pollutants and contaminants could affect your well.
-I’ll also look at how to know that your well water is safe to drink, and which water treatment options are best for wells.
+In this guide, we’ve answered the question: “Is well water safe to drink?”
+We’ve shared the possible problems with well water, how to know that your well water is safe to drink, and which water treatment options are best for wells.

 Table of Contents

 - 🚰 Is Well Water Safe For Drinking?

 - 🛑 What Are the Possible Problems With Well Water?